Skip to content

 Lighting Determines Whether The Room Works

 Overhead lighting alone rarely works in drenched rooms.
 You want layers.
-Wall lights, table lamps, floor lamps, maybe a pendant in the dining room, then you start getting those pools of light that make the walls and ceilings feel dimensional instead of flat.
+Wall lights, table lamps, floor lamps, maybe a pendant in the dining room, then the room starts getting those pools of light that make the walls and ceiling feel dimensional instead of flat.

 When Color Drenching Is Not The Right Choice